 What are Coronaviruses?

-What are the species of coronaviruses that have been discovered so far and that humans can be infected with from an animal source?
+What are the species of coronaviruses that Scientists have discovered so far and that humans can be infected with from an animal source?

 What is (COVID-19)?

 It is the new coronavirus and most cases appeared in the Chinese city, Wuhan at the end of December 2019 in the form of acute pneumonia.

 How the virus identified?